AtmolanderMimi/basm/book/src/dynamic-array.md

 Good news, the cell containing 4 was successfully increased to 5!
 Bad news, we can see the effects of the array shift: every element before the one we operated on got offset by 2.
-Notably, you can also see the parking (cells 1 to 4) has been partially overwriten by the shifted elements of the array and the cells 6 and 7, being those of our flyer, being completely zeroed as expected.
+Notably, you can also see the parking (cells 1 to 4) has been partially overwritten by the shifted elements of the array and the cells 6 and 7, being those of our flyer, being completely zeroed as expected.

-Don't expect to write these kind of meta-instruction right on the first try, there is always going to be little typos and unforseen behaviour!
+Don't expect to write these kind of meta-instruction right on the first try, there is always going to be little typos and unforeseen behaviour!
 Myself, while writing this example, had made many typos and oversights on the first try.

 ### Back to `GETD`